gitpan/App-ZofCMS/README.md

 ## FIRST TIME USE

 Ok, if you are reading this I can assume you want to give ZofCMS a whirl.
-This documentation describes how to install/use it from CPAN.
+This documeantation describes how to install/use it from CPAN.
 I am also planing to put up a ZofCMS tarball on [http://web-tools.cc/tools/ZofCMS/](http://web-tools.cc/tools/ZofCMS/) from which you can get started without touching CPAN (for the most part).
 At the time of this writing that webpage is not yet up.